zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

 ## **STEP 1**: Generating Keys

-**Option A:** For your convenience, you can use these pre-built keys for the purpose of the demo and skil to Step 1.6: [TestDrivekeys.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/ayiPYT9IgCE8e4fT1qc3jjyyMKgdIbC-t_zn7TUsx8Lhlqp_W-gSJ0I2r-2c7LU9/n/c4u03/b/solutions-library/o/TestDrivekeys.zip)
+**Option A:** For your convenience, you can use these pre-built keys for the purpose of the demo and skip to Step 2: [TestDrivekeys.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/ayiPYT9IgCE8e4fT1qc3jjyyMKgdIbC-t_zn7TUsx8Lhlqp_W-gSJ0I2r-2c7LU9/n/c4u03/b/solutions-library/o/TestDrivekeys.zip)

 **Option B:** If you would like to generate your own keys, continue here:
 1. Ensure Git Bash is installed on your laptop/workstation.